property personalised

 “This includes releasing more flats with shorter waiting times and offering many completed SBF units.
 Furthermore, there are several large projects available this time, which increases the chances of securing a unit,” she says.

 Tanjong Rhu Parc Front, an 812-unit BTO project in Kallang/Whampoa, is the only Prime project launched as part of this month’s sales exercise.
-The development consists of two-room flexi flats that will be priced from $211,000 (excluding grants), as well as three- and four-room flats that will be priced (excluding grants) from $399,000 and $548,000, respectively.
+The development consists of two-room flexi flats priced from $211,000 (excluding grants) and three- and four-room flats priced (excluding grants) from $399,000 and $548,000, respectively.

 The last BTO launch in the Tanjong Rhu vicinity was the 2,063-unit Tanjong Rhu Riverfront I & II, which was launched during the June 2024 BTO sales exercise.
 Sun reckons that many of the unsuccessful applicants then will likely apply for Tanjong Rhu Parc Front.